Quality control in ceramic bathroom sanitary ware represents the cornerstone of delivering reliable, long-lasting products to the market.

 Raw Material Selection and Inspection

 The journey of quality bathroom sanitary ware begins with careful raw material selection.
-Manufacturing facilities focus intensively on this initial stage because the quality of raw materials directly determines the final product’s performance.
+Manufacturing facilities focus intensively on this initial stage because raw material quality directly affects the final performance of sanitary ware products.
+Key inspection points include: clay body quality, plasticity, particle size distribution, and the glazing materials.

 Quality inspectors at manufacturers carefully examine the clay body composition and glazing materials, checking not just its basic properties but also how it will perform throughout the production process, much like a chef inspecting ingredients before creating a complex dish.